top of page

 Cart Packing

 Our first example is Cart Packing.
-This might include an accessory, fee, or other unexpected add-on that's quietly added to your online shopping cart that you won't see until you checkout.
-Maybe you are already many screens into a difficult or tedious purchase process (like buying airline or concert tickets) that are you loathe to start all over again to try to avoid it.
+This might include an accessory, fee, or other unexpected cost that's quietly added to your online shopping cart that you won't see until you checkout.
+Maybe you are already many screens into a difficult or laborious purchase process (like buying airline or concert tickets) that are you loathe to start all over again to try to avoid it.

-In the case of concert or event tickets, it's probably an expensive "convenience fee" that cannot be avoided.
-But by showing you that fee at the last step, the checkout, the web site operator, like TicketMaster, is hoping that you are too invested in the tickets to abandon it all now.
+In the case of concert or event tickets, it's probably an expensive "convenience fee" and taxes that cannot be avoided.
+But by showing you that at the last step, the checkout, the web site operator, like Ticketmaster, is hoping that you are too invested in the process to abandon it all now.
 This is dishonest and has actually gotten the attention of congress.
 Will they act?
 Heh heh, probably not.

 Or you could be booking a hotel room only to find a mandatory "resort surcharge", "energy recovery fee", or some such nonsense on the last screen where you'd normally confirm the booking.